Seth Arlington Minerd was born on July 6, 1879 in Bullskin Township, Fayette County, PA, the son of William H. and Missouri (Shelkey) Minerd.

 In 1905, Seth married Ida Kimmel (1887-1938), the daughter of Clifford and Jane "Jeannie" (Burton) Kimmel of Glassport, near Pittsburgh.
 He was age 26 at the time, and she was just 16.
 Their marriage license is still on file today in the City-County Building in downtown Pittsburgh.

-The Minerds had two daughters -- Nell Darrall Atkinson Tryon and Donna Jean Medling.
+Two daughters borne of this marriage were Nell Darrall Atkinson Tryon and Donna Jean Medling.

 Seth was living in Brownsville, Fayette County in 1910 and by 1913 was working as a carpenter in Uniontown, the Fayette County seat.
 During World War I, when he registered for the military draft, he was a coal miner employed by the Fritz Coal Company in Uniontown.

 Later, Seth worked as a Uniontown city police officer circa 1921 and 1941.
 In September 1921, he and Ida and their family vacationed "with friends in Detroit, and points along the Great Lakes," said the Uniontown Morning Herald.

 Seth served on the Board of Stewards of the East End Methodist Protestant Church in Uniontown, founded by his cousin, Rev. David Ewing Minerd (the "Blacksmith Preacher"), now known as the Calvary United Methodist Church.
 He is mentioned in the church's Twentieth Anniversary booklet published in July 1914.